Main Content Anchor

 Federal Circuit and Family Court of Australia makes decision about a range of issues including child support matters.

-Disclaimer: This page is provided as information only, and is not legal advice.
-If you have a legal problem, you should contact us or speak to a lawyer.
+Disclaimer: This content is for general purposes only and not legal advice.
+If you have a legal problem, please contact us or speak to a lawyer.
 View our full disclaimer.